mssjsg/reqs/README.md

 # DEPRECATED
-I did this library 4 years ago, this was a project.
+I did this library 4 years ago, this was a fun project.
 Nowadays there are all sort of ways to handle request flows, such as rxjava, kotlin corotine, java 8 stream, etc...

 # Reqs: A library for managing complex concurrent requests flow in Android
 Managing concurrent requests flow is difficult.
 And it's even more difficult combining with the complexity of Activity / Fragment life cycle.
 Reqs is created to: